RIM-66 Standard: Standard Missile 2

 The RIM-66C/D Standard MR (SM-2MR Block I) was developed in the 1970s and was a key part of the Aegis combat system and New Threat Upgrade (NTU).
 The SM-2MR introduced inertial and command mid-course guidance.
 The missile's autopilot is programmed to fly the most efficient path to the target and can receive course corrections from the ground.
 Target illumination for semi-active homing is needed only for a few seconds in the terminal phase of the interception.
-This capability enables the Aegis combat system and New Threat Upgrade equipped vessels to time share illumination radars, greatly increasing the number of targets that can be engaged in quick succession.
+This capability enables the Aegis combat system and New Threat Upgrade equipped vessels to time-share illumination radars, greatly increasing the number of targets that can be engaged in quick succession.

 The SM-1 and SM-2 were continuously upgraded through Blocks.

-In the middle 1980s, the SM-2MR was deployed via Mk 41 Vertical Launch System (VLS) aboard USS Bunker Hill, the first U.S. Navy ship to deploy a vertical launcher.
+In the middle 1980s, the SM-2MR was deployed via Mark 41 Vertical Launching System (VLS) aboard USS Bunker Hill, the first U.S. Navy ship to deploy a vertical launcher.
 VLS has, since 2003, been the only launcher used for the Standard missile in the U.S. Navy aboard Ticonderoga-class cruisers and Arleigh Burke-class destroyers.
 They are now most commonly launched from the Mk 41 VLS, which is a modular design concept with different versions that vary in size and weight.
 There are three lengths for this VLS: 209 in for the self-defense version, 266 in for the tactical version, and 303 in for the strike version.
 The empty weight for an 8-cell module is 26800 lb for the self-defense version, 29800 lb for the tactical version, and 32000 lb for the strike version.

 The Standard can also be used against ships, either at line-of-sight range using its semi-active homing mode, or over the horizon using inertial guidance and terminal infrared homing.

 The SM-2 has conducted more than 2,700 successful live firings.
 In June 2017, Raytheon announced it was restarting the SM-2 production line to fulfill purchases made by the Netherlands, Japan, Australia, and South Korea.
-Production had stopped in 2013 from lack of international orders.
-New deliveries of SM-2 Block IIIA and IIIB missiles are scheduled to begin in 2020.
+Production had been stopped in 2013 from a lack of international orders.
+New deliveries of SM-2 Block IIIA and IIIB missiles were scheduled to begin in 2020.
 The United States Navy is committed to keeping the Standard Missile 2 medium-range viable until 2035.